Paleovirology

 Paleovirology is the study of viruses that existed in the past but are now extinct.
-In general, viruses cannot leave behind physical fossils, therefore indirect evidence is used to reconstruct the past.
+In general, viruses cannot leave behind physical fossils; therefore indirect evidence is used to reconstruct the past.
 For example, viruses can cause evolution of their hosts, and the signatures of that evolution can be found and interpreted in the present day.
-Also, some viral genetic fragments which were integrated into germline cells of an ancient organism have been passed down to our time as viral fossils, or endogenous viral elements (EVEs).
+Also, some viral genetic fragments which were endogenized into germline cells of an ancient organism have been passed down to our time as viral fossils, or endogenous viral elements (EVEs).
 EVEs that originate from the integration of retroviruses are known as endogenous retroviruses, or ERVs, and most viral fossils are ERVs.
 They may preserve genetic code from millions of years ago, hence the "fossil" terminology, although no one has detected a virus in mineral fossils.
 The most surprising viral fossils originate from non-retroviral DNA and RNA viruses.

 Terminology

 Although there is no formal classification system for EVEs, they are categorised according to the taxonomy of their viral origin.
 Indeed, all known viral genome types and replication strategies, as defined by the Baltimore classification, have been found in the genomic fossil record.
 Acronyms have been designated to describe different types of viral fossil.